Skip to main content

 Four decades of peaceful protest dies because reporter didn't like the view

-Trump ordered the immediate removal of the White House Peace Vigil September 5, 2025, after a conservative reporter called it an eyesore
+Trump ordered removal of White House Peace Vigil on Sep.
+5, 2025, after conservative reporter Brian Glenn called it an eyesore during Oval Office interview

-The vigil survived seven presidents and various wars until Trump learned about it during an Oval Office interview
+The vigil survived seven presidents and various wars from 1981-2025 until Trump learned about it during Sep.
+5 interview with Real America's Voice

 People, bills, and sources